Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Conducting conflict talks - with a good feeling, systematics and solution orientation

-We see that in many cases the manager can solve the conflict well on his own or with mediative support.
-Conflict conversations are a challenge, but with appropriate preparation, a systematic approach and empathic communication, it becomes a win-win situation for everyone involved.
+We can see that in many cases the manager can resolve the conflict well on their own or with meditative support.
+Conflict discussions can be a challenge, but with the right preparation, a systematic approach and empathetic communication, they end up being a win-win situation for everyone involved.

-We have summarized some tips that will give you confidence in conducting the conversation and reliably initiate the resolution process:
+We have summarised a few tips that will give youconfidence in conducting the conversation and reliably initiate the resolution process:

 Preparation